-Brief description/purpose of course: This course will be of interest to any student who wants to learn more about the Earth as well as to those contemplating a major in Geography or Environmental Studies.
-The lecture meets twice per week for 1hr and 15 minutes.
-Approximately 30 minutes of this period will be used for a live lecture, delivered via BB Collaborate.
-The second 30 minute portion of the class meeting will be used for completing in class questions.
-The final portion of the class will be used for a question and answer session.
-The 30 minute live lecture will be recorded and available for review.
+Brief description/purpose of course:: This course will be of interest to any student who wants to learn more about the Earth as well as to those contemplating a major in Geography, Environmental Studies or a minor in Geology.
+The course will meet once per week in the assigned class room.
+The second weekly meeting will be a virtual meeting (explained further below).
 This course will cover the geophysical properties of the Earth, plate tectonics, earthquakes, volcanism, metamorphism, crustal deformation, geologic time, geological resources and natural and anthropogenic global change.

 Under the Hunter Core Requirements this course satisfies D, Scientific World.
 This course also fulfills the Stage 2 group E of the General Education Requirement (GER).
-Combined with PGEOG14100, Weather and Climate laboratory or GEOL 10100, Geology Laboratory, this course satisfies the core requirements for the "new" geography major.
-For Psychology majors, the course, combined with GEOL 10100, satisfies one of the laboratory science requirements

 The main goals for this course are to:

-- (1) Teach key foundational concepts about the Earth and the methodology of science. - (2) Introduce you to a fascinating subject area that might influence your academic and career path. - (3) Create a learning community that is engaged in the study of Geology.
+- (1) Teach key foundational concepts about the Earth and the methodology of science. - (2) Introduce you to a fascinating subject area that might influence your academic and career path.

 Course Format: This course is a partial online (hybrid) course.
-The lecture will meet once per week (Mondays) in the class room and once per week as an asynchronous online meeting using Blackboard (BB).
+The lecture will meet once per week (Mondays) in the class room and once per week as an asynchronous online meeting using Brightspace (BB).
 Approximately one half of the scheduled meeting times will be virtual classes.
-Virtual classes are scheduled on most Thursdays.
+Virtual classes are scheduled on Thursdays.
 The online learning portion of the course is intended to provide students with structured materials including podcasts, homework questions and readings that are designed to enhance student learning.
-The virtual classes are asynchronous.
+The virtual classes are primarily asynchronous.
 This means that you can complete the work at any time prior to the posted due dates.
+There will be a Brightspace folder on the Weekly Coursework module, labelled by date, that will contain a series of readings, videos and activities that must be completed on a weekly basis.
+All work assigned for the virtual class is due the Sunday immediately following the Thursday virtual class.